Spectacled owl: Behaviour

-This species is largely nocturnal, starting activity right around the time of last light at dusk and usually being back on their roosts for the day around first light.
+This species is largely nocturnal, starting activity right around the time of the last light at dusk and usually being back on their roosts for the day around the first light.
 It is a solitary, unsocial bird, usually roosting singly each day and only peaceable associating with others of their own species for reproductive purposes.

 The spectacled owl is typically the largest and most dominant owl in its range, with the larger great horned owl (Bubo virginianus) rarely venturing into true rainforest habitats.
 Most hunting starts with the owl perched on a branch and scanning the area, then dropping with a quick pounce when prey is located.
 It preys principally on a wide array of mammals, eating almost anything that is nocturnally active.
 Various rodents may be primary but virtually any type of small mammal in its habitat is vulnerable.
 The primary food by far in Oaxaca, Mexico was the Peters's climbing rat (Tylomys nudicaudus) followed by mouse opossums (Marmosa ssp.) of unidentified species.
 Numerous bats, such as greater spear-nosed bats (Phyllostomus hastatus) and broad-eared bats (Nyctinomops laticaudatus), are also rather vulnerable apparently.
 Smaller monkeys such as tamarins (Saguinus ssp.) may be vulnerable to predation.
 Prey species can be heavier than the preying owl, weigh over 1.5 kg, possibly up to 2 to 4 kg in Didelphis opossums, Mephitis skunks and agoutis (Dasyprocta ssp.).
 Even the three-toed sloth (Bradypus variegatus) has been reported to have been killed, specifically an adult female estimated at 3.5 to 4.5 kg in weight or more than four times the weight of the owl itself.
-Invertebrates are eaten regularly as well, second only in importance to mammals, and may be comprised mainly by caterpillars, but also crabs, snails, large insects, caterpillars and spiders.
+Invertebrates are eaten regularly as well, second only in importance to mammals, mainly caterpillars, but also crabs, snails, large insects, and spiders.
 Insects may be gleaned directly from foliage while the large owls actively forage.
 Frogs are also recorded amongst their prey.
 Birds are also taken, including mainly medium-sized species in the average weight range of 100 to 500 g, such as jays, oropendolas (Psarocolius ssp.), motmots (Momota ssp.), and pigeons (Patagioenas ssp.), which are taken off of their nocturnal perches and perhaps smaller types of owl (e.g. Megascops ssp.).
-Little is known how spectacled owls interact with other owls but a study where playback of a number of owl species were played in Costa Rica, spectacled owls appeared to the least responsive, neither vocally stimulated by the calling of other owl species nor by playback of calls of their own species.
+Little is known about how spectacled owls interact with other owls but in a study where playback of a number of owl species was played in Costa Rica, spectacled owls appeared to be the least responsive, neither vocally stimulated by the calling of other owl species nor by playback of calls of their own species.